LavaLite/erp/docs/MICROSERVICE_SKELETON_GUIDE.md

 ## 📖 Overview

-This guide helps you create a new microservice following the same patterns, structure, and conventions as the **Yiire Core Authentication Microservice**.
+This guide helps you create a new microservice following the same patterns, structure, and conventions as the **Lavalite Core Authentication Microservice**.

 ### What You'll Build